How to Send Money to the US from Canada?

 Limitations of bank wire transfers

-- Daily limits: TD Bank's online international transfer service is capped at CAD $6,500 per 24-hour period for most customers.
-Larger amounts require a branch visit, where the CAD $50 fee and higher markup still apply.
+- TD Bank’s online international transfer service is capped at CAD $6,500 per 24-hour period for most customers.

 How to send money from Canada to the US online

-The practical difference: on a CAD $20,000 transfer, a 2.5% rate improvement means approximately CAD $500 more arriving as USD in the recipient's account.
-On larger or more frequent transfers, this difference grows proportionally.
+- On a CAD $20,000 transfer, a 2.5% rate improvement could mean approximately CAD $500 more arriving in the recipient’s US bank account.

-How to send money from Canada to US for free?
+How to send money from Canada to the US for free

-Truly free transfers, with no wire fee and no exchange rate markup, are rare.
+Completely free money transfers from Canada to the US are rare because most providers still charge either a wire fee or an exchange rate markup.
 Some bank accounts waive the stated wire fee for premium account holders, but the exchange rate markup remains.
-Some providers offer fee waivers on larger transfers, but the rate margin still applies.

 The closest approach to a low-cost transfer is to use a specialist provider with a narrow exchange-rate margin and no flat wire fee.
 The rate margin is unavoidable, but keeping it as small as possible is where the real saving lies.